epoca-technology/epoca-core-api/README.md

 # EPOCA CORE API

-Epoca Core is an API designed to manage the system as well as communicating with the GUI and the Prediction API.
+Epoca Core is an API designed to manage the trading system and can be interacted with through the GUI.

 [API Errors](./API_ERRORS.md)